 How's your credit score?

-Can you afford the monthly payment?
+Can you afford the monthly home payment?

-Do you have a financial cushion?
+Do you have a financial cushion for emergencies?

-Are you ready to be hands on?
+Are you ready to get your hands dirty?